Bug report #83

-#15 Updated by Gavin Macaulay - about 14 years ago
+#15 Updated by Gavin Macaulay - over 14 years ago

 SVN 6abc64b5 (SVN r5568) has a possible work-around to the problem.
 There is now a toggle in the options dialog box that lets the user swap between using a QImage or a QPixmap for rendering the map.
 QImage is the default one, and was the only option before this commit.